Some of the best salmon fishing we’ve found in Alaska; only 8 guests a week!

 Sunday, Day 1:

 Lava Creek Lodge has arranged for a private charter from Anchorage, Alaska, to a landing strip eleven miles from the lodge.
-The charter service used is Lake Clark Air Service, located at Merrill Field, Anchorage, Alaska.
+The charter service used is Anchorage Aero, located at Lake Hood, Anchorage, Alaska.

-You’ll want to take a hotel shuttle or taxi to the Lake Clark Air Service in order to catch your flight.
-Check in time is 08:00 AM, with a scheduled departure at 09:00 AM.
+You’ll want to take a hotel shuttle or taxi to their hangar in order to catch your flight.
+Check in time is noon, with a scheduled departure at 1:00 PM.

 Upon arrival to the airstrip, you will be met by Phil Byrd and flown in his float plane (usually two to three anglers at a time) the approximate 10-minute flight to the lodge.